Kennel

 A kennel is a structure or shelter for dogs.
 Used in the plural, the kennels, the term means any building, collection of buildings or a property in which dogs are housed, maintained, and (though not in all cases) bred.
 A kennel can be made out of various materials, the most popular being wood and canvas.
+The term "kennel" can also refer to a dog crate or doghouse.

 Breeding kennels

 This is a formal establishment for the propagation of dogs, whether or not they are actually housed in a separate shed, the garage, a state-of-the-art facility, or the family dwelling.
 Licensed breeding kennels are heavily regulated and must follow relevant government legislation.
 Breed club members are expected to comply with the general Code of Ethics and guidelines applicable to the breed concerned.
 Kennel clubs may also stipulate criteria to be met before issuing registration papers for puppies bred.
 A kennel name or kennel prefix is a name associated with each breeding kennel: it is the first part of the registered name of a pedigreed dog which was bred there.